The ColorPerfect Help System

 Go to Top -- Go to Points of Interest Index

-Main Box Controls
+Main Panel Controls

 [+]

-This button switches between the Main Panel containing miscellaneous information and the Turn Off Panel, which allows toggling on and off various adjustments that have been applied to the image.
-To get help on the other panel, press Close Message, press this + button, and then press Help again.
-The Start panel that initially comes up in this space can only be brought back by reverting (<< button).
+This button switches between the Main Panel containing miscellaneous information, the Turn Off Panel, which allows toggling on and off various adjustments that have been applied to the image, and in some modes, the CC Master Panel, which enables saving image color settings for use with later images.
+To get help on the other panels, press Close Message, press this + button, and then press Help again.
+The Start Panel that initially comes up in this space can only be brought back by reverting (<< button).

 FilmFileName